FAS Premier League

+History

 The Football Association of Singapore (FAS) entered a representative team in the Malaysian League and Malaysia Cup competitions up to 1994.
 The Singapore team's participation in these competitions was the main focus of most Singapore football fans at the time, and the local league was generally considered to be a fairly minor competition.
 The Singapore league season was usually held fairly early the year, and many of the Singapore players in the Malaysian competitions also played for clubs in the local Singapore league.

 Eight clubs - Hwee Seng SC, Jurong Town FC, Changi CSC, Armed Forces, Tampines Rovers, Tiong Bahru CSC, Balestier United RC and Geylang International - were selected to contest the inaugural season in 1988.
 The dominant team in the FAS Premier League was Geylang International, which won the league six consecutive times from 1988-1993.

+In 1989, Tyrwhitt Soccerites joined the Premier League.
+In 1993, the start of the league was postponed from January to June.

 In 1994, in a bid to add some spice to the Premier League and generate increased fan interest, two teams from Australia were invited to participate – the Perth Kangaroos and the Darwin Cubs.
 However, after confirming the participation of the two Australian clubs, the FAS then decided to withdraw all the players in its Malaysian League team from participating in the local league that year.
 This considerably weakened the strength of the local clubs.
 Perth Kangaroos won the Premier League that year without losing a game, and the Darwin Cubs finished second.
 The experiment did not succeed in bolstering fan interest.
+Halfway through the season, Perth Kangaroos' management company, Global Football Australia, declared bankrupt and handed over control of the team to the Soccer Association of Western Australia.
+As a result, Perth Kangaroos was disbanded after the end of the 1994 season.